Skip to Content

 Ascorbyl Glucoside converts to pure vitamin C in the skin, so it is less potent than pure vitamin C.

-This vitamim C serum also contains 1% Epitensive, a plant-derived Epidermal Growth Factor system.
+This vitamin C serum also contains 1% Epitensive, a plant-derived Epidermal Growth Factor system.
 It contains a protein that promotes cellular regeneration, collagen production, and skin elasticity.

 This product is formulated to brighten dull and stressed-out skin.
 It is a lightweight gel formula that produces zero irritation on my skin.